lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 _NimBLE Networking Stack for Bluetooth LE on PineTime_

 NimBLE runs in the background handling Bluetooth LE packets, so it depends on the multitasking capabilities provided by the operating system embedded in the firmware.
-PineTime Firmware Developers would have to implement the following functions in C for use by NimBLE...
+This adaptation of NimBLE to the operating system is done in the __NimBLE Porting Layer__.

-NimBLE Porting Layer
+PineTime Firmware Developers would have to implement the NimBLE Porting Layer, which consists of these C functions...

 1. __Time Functions:__ Get the elapsed time since startup, in milliseconds and in ticks (1 tick equals 1 millisecond)